-- Capital investments in system hardening; - Operations and maintenance (O&M) expenditures on vegetation management, system inspections, and equipment maintenance; and - Operational practices on disabling reclosers, proactive de-energization, and public outreach, as well as leveraging City programs that are consistent with this Plan (e.g., VMP).
+- Capital investments in system hardening. - Operations and maintenance (O&M) expenditures on vegetation management, system inspections, and equipment maintenance. - Wildfire Mitigation Budget Measure and allocation of funds to initiate the mitigation efforts. - Operational practices on disabling reclosers, proactive de-energization, and public outreach, as well as leveraging City programs that are consistent with this Plan (e.g., VMP).